Max Planck Institute for Evolutionary Anthropology

 e-mail: mary_mcelreath@[>>> Please remove the brackets! <<<]eva.mpg.de

-I am an evolutionary behavioral ecologist interested in patterns of behavior and animal cultural traditions.
-In particular, I seek to understand how animal societies, and the individuals that comprise them, evolve and adapt their behaviors to changing ecological and environmental conditions.
-My taxonomic focus is terrestrial vertebrates – mainly small mammals, non-human primates, and birds.
+I am an evolutionary ecologist interested in patterns of behavior and animal cultural traditions.
+My research focuses on understanding how animal societies, and the individuals that comprise them, evolve and adapt their behaviors to changing ecological and environmental conditions.
+My taxonomic focus includes non-human primates and birds.
 The questions I address have focused on mating, social, and dispersal systems, as well as on innovation, social learning, resource inheritance, and cultural traditions.
 I use a combination of theoretical modelling and empirical, field-based research to better understand these behavioral dynamics.
 Current projects include:

-(1) Evolutionary Models of Animal Culture.
+(1) Evolutionary Models of Animal Culture and Social Learning.
 The effects of age-structure, social structure, and biased social learning strategies are important to understanding cultural patterns in species with overlapping generations and complex social systems.
 This work is contributing to a theoretical basis that can be applied to a wide range of animal culture studies.